Season Passes are normally non-refundable and non-transferable.

 - BONUS: If you purchase the $30 Pass Protection and happen to lose your season pass, Mt.
 Spokane will replace your pass for free.

 How do I request a refund?

 If you have purchased Pass Protection and need a refund, please gather the required documents then contact the Snow Sports Center at (509) 238-2220 ext.
 0. Required documents are as follows:

 - Either a doctor’s letter stating the disability for the rest of the season for the non-participation of the pass holder or a letter from your employer stating the transfer due to employment.
-A doctor’s note must come either directly faxed or emailed from the doctor’s office.
-A letter from your employer must come directly from their work email or fax.
+A doctor’s note must be emailed directly from the doctor’s office.
+A letter from your employer must come directly from their work email.

 - A letter from the pass holder explaining the situation.